Internal linking often doesn’t get the attention it deserves in the SEO or content marketing world. That’s because it is easy to overlook.

 - It can help to build the comprehensiveness of your site over time

 - It establishes and distributes authority throughout your web pages

-Basically, think of internal linking as making a giant spider web, or tree for search engines to read through in order to understand your website, your content, and what your site is all about.
+Think of internal linking as making a giant spider web, or tree for search engines to read through to understand your website, your content, and what your site is all about.